Measure 11 Assault Defense

 Robert L. Sepp, Attorney at Law has many years of experience with a wide range of crimes, including Measure 11 assault defense.
 He fights for his clients’ rights for continued freedom.
 If you have been charged with Measure 11 assault, please contact him today.
 If you’re a juvenile, or are guardian of a juvenile charged with this offense, it’s even more important to hire an experienced Measure 11 assault attorney.

-Measure 11 Assault Attorney in Portland OR
+Measure 11 Assault Attorney in Portland OR and West Linn OR

 SERVING CLIENTS IN THE PORTLAND OR AND SURROUNDING AREAS: